-Liverpool's Shaqiri set for Lyon move
+Shaqiri makes move from Liverpool to Lyon

-Xherdan Shaqiri: Liverpool agree to sell Swiss midfielder to Lyon for £9.5m
+Xherdan Shaqiri: Liverpool sell Swiss midfielder to Lyon in £9.5m deal

 Last updated on .From the section Liverpool

-Liverpool have agreed to sell Switzerland playmaker Xherdan Shaqiri to Lyon for £9.5m.
+Switzerland playmaker Xherdan Shaqiri has completed a £9.5m move from Liverpool to Lyon.

+The 29-year-old has signed a three-year contract with the Ligue 1 club, who say the deal is worth 6m euros plus a possible 5m euros in add-ons.

-The 29-year-old, who joined the Reds from Stoke in a £13m deal in 2018, started just five Premier League games under Jurgen Klopp last season.
+Shaqiri, who joined Liverpool from Stoke in a £13m deal in 2018, started just five Premier League games under Jurgen Klopp last season.

-Shaqiri has not been involved in either of the club's league games this season.
+He has not been involved in either of the club's league games this season.

 The former Bayern Munich and Inter Milan attacker won the Premier League and Champions League during his time at Anfield.

-Shaqiri looks set to become the second Liverpool player to make a move to a Ligue 1 club this summer, with Georginio Wijnaldum having joined Paris St-Germain after his Reds contract expired.
+Shaqiri becomes the second Liverpool player to make a move to a Ligue 1 club this summer, with Georginio Wijnaldum having joined Paris St-Germain after his Reds contract expired.

-The 96-time Switzerland international, who featured for his country at Euro 2020, scored eight goals in 63 games for Liverpool - six of which came during his first season on Merseyside.
+The 96-cap Switzerland international, who featured for his country at Euro 2020, scored eight goals in 63 games for Liverpool - six of which came during his first season on Merseyside.

 - Our coverage of Liverpool is bigger and better than ever before - here's everything you need to know to make sure you never miss a moment